acorbin3/Baby-Words---Alexa-Skill/README.md

 # Pre-Requests
 * Register for an AWS Account
 * Register for an Amazon Developer Account
+* We will use JavaScript, it will be helpful to know but not required

 # Breaking down components to an Alexa skill
 An alexa skill is made up of the following components: